eclipse-hono/hono/site/documentation/content/user-guide/sigfox-adapter.md

 ## Known bugs and limitations

-* Command and control is currently not supported
 * Only the simple `URL` and only *data* (no *service* or *device events* are currently supported.